-The Christian Church in the Southwest is offering a daily advent devotional.
-Starting December 1 and extending to December 24, you can receive the devotional in your email inbox.
+The Christian Church in the Southwest is offering a daily Lenten devotional.
+Starting on Ash Wednesday, February 14, and extending to Maundy Thursday, March 29, you can receive the devotional in your email inbox.

 A word from Andy...